ksjiang/FFPE/README.md

 ## Usage

 No installation is needed.
 Simply `git clone https://github.com/ksjiang/VMPff <PATH TO VMPff>`.
-If you are interested in obtaining the full data in a file in a dataframe, import `<INSTRUMENT>/cycle_metrics` and instantiate a experiment object.
+If you are interested in exporting the full data in a file to a dataframe, import `<INSTRUMENT>.cycle_metrics` and instantiate an experiment object.
 For example, to extract the data from a Biologic MPR file, you can use

-    import sys
-    sys.path.append("<PATH TO VMPff>/Biologic Parser")
-    import cycle_metrics
+    import Biologic.cycle_metrics

-    experiment = cycle_metrics.BiologicExperiment()
+    experiment = Biologic.cycle_metrics.BiologicExperiment()
     experiment.fromFile("<PATH TO MPR FILE>")

 Then, the extracted data is available in `experiment.measurement_sequence`.

 Usually, it is desirable to interpret the data in some way, depending on the specific experiment it is from.
 For this, more information about the experiment is needed.
-Information about experiments can be organized as classes in an instrument-agnostic manner in `General/cycle_tools.py`.
+Such information can be organized as classes in an instrument-agnostic manner in `General/cycle_tools.py`.

 ### Galvanostatic Experiments